-In this paper, we shall further the aforementioned investigations by studying the small mass limit of the \emph{expected signature} of momentum (as a rough path) at each level $n$.
-The initial momentum $p := P\big|_{t=0}$ is allowed to be arbitrary in $\R^d$.
+We continue the aforementioned investigations by studying the small mass limit of the \emph{expected signature} of momentum (as a rough path) at each level $n$.
+A key novelty of our work is that the initial momentum $p := P\big|_{t=0}$ is allowed to be arbitrary in $\R^d$.

-The signature of a path is a core object in the rough path theory.
-It is a group homomorphism from the path space into the tensor algebra space which takes the form of a non-commutative polynomial.
-The level-$n$ signature may be regarded as a natural non-commutative analogue of the degree-$n$ monomial in the polynomial ring.
+The signature of a path is a core object in rough path theory.
+It is a group homomorphism from the path space into the tensor algebra.
+The level-$n$ signature may be regarded as the non-commutative analogue of the degree-$n$ monomial in the polynomial ring.
+The \emph{expected signature}, \emph{i.e.}, the expectation of the signature, is of considerable theoretical and practical significance.
+It serves as the moment generating function of a path-valued random variable when the path is random.
+The expected signature of Gaussian processes (Boehihardjo--Papavasiliou--Qian \cite{boedihardjo2013expected}; Cass--Ferrucci \cite{cass2024wiener}), L\'evy processes (Friz--Shekhar \cite{friz2017general}), and Schramm-Loewner Evolutions (Boehihardjo--Ni--Qian \cite{boedihardjo2014uniqueness}), etc., has been studied extensively.

-The \emph{expected signature} of a stochastic process, \emph{i.e.}, the expectation of the signature, is of considerable theoretical and practical significance.
-When the path is random, it serves as the moment generating function of a path-valued random variable.
-On theoretical aspects, first of all, the expected signature determines the law of stochastic process under mild conditions.
-One sufficient condition is proved by Chevyrev--Lyons in \cite{chevyrev2016characteristic}: when the expected signature has infinite radius of convergence.
-The expected signature of the standard ``mathematical'' Brownian motion and the fractional Brownian motions with Hurst parameter in $\left]\frac{1}{4}, 1\right]$ (Passeggeri \cite{pas}) up to the fixed time are shown to have infinite radii of convergence, and hence uniquely determine the law of the relevant stochastic processes.
-Nonetheless, this may not be the case for the Brownian motion up to the first exit time in bounded $C^{2,\alpha}$-domains in $\R^d$ ($2 \leq d \leq 8$).
-See Boedihardjo--Diehl--Mezzarobba--Ni \cite{bdmn} and Li--Ni \cite{ours}.
-In addition, the expected signature provides a rich statistical summary of underlying stochastic processes.
-For instance, the characteristic function of the L\'{e}vy process of the Brownian motion can be recovered from the expected signature via a combinatorial approach.
-See Levin--Wildon \cite{levin2008combinatorial}.
+In terms of theoretical aspects, the expected signature determines the law of the stochastic process if it has an infinite radius of convergence.
+See Chevyrev--Lyons \cite{chevyrev2016characteristic} and the recent improvement in Li--Lyu--Ni--Tao \cite{llnt}.
+Examples of such processes include the standard ``mathematical'' Brownian motion and the fractional Brownian motions with Hurst parameter in $\left]\frac{1}{4}, 1\right]$ up to a fixed time (Cass and Ferrucci \cite{cass2024wiener}).
+The expected signature also provides a rich statistical summary of underlying stochastic processes; \emph{e.g.}, the characteristic function of the L\'{e}vy area process of Brownian motion can be recovered from the expected signature (Levin--Wildon \cite{levin2008combinatorial}).